theam/spreader/README.md

 * `"OldValues"`: Contains the old row values.
 Only when the event type is `{update, delete}`
 * `"NewValues"`: Contains the new row values.
 Only when the event type is `{update, insert}`

-The repository contains the `Spreader` application, and two consumer examples: one in Go and another in Java.
+The repository contains the `Spreader` application, and **two consumer examples: one in Go and another in Java**.
 As you can see, everything is pretty basic, but it will grow little by little.

 The goal is to be able to declare `filters`, `conditions`, and `transformers`.
 This way you can choose which events to publish, set some